 When asked at a party, “What do you do?”
 Chef A says, “I’m a home chef.”
 Boom, end of the conversation.
 Chef B says, “You know how a lot of families don’t have time during the week to make meals?
-Well, I prepare meals in the family’s home to make their life easier.”
+Well, I prepare meals in the family’s home so they can focus on their family and activities.”
 How much BETTER is that?!
 How much more likely is that to spark a conversation?
-Intrigue the listener?
+Intrigue the listener!

 Instead of, “I have a home improvement blog,” I’m going to start saying, “I have an online business where I teach homeowners how to do their own home improvement projects.”
 Check.
 Mate.